CEA-LIST/Moirai/NOTES.md

 Event { ... resolver: Resolver (diff), }

 Each process keep a translation of its indices to the one of the other (matrix).
-Indices of the Vec = other process mapping Content of the Vec = local process mapping
+Indices of the Vec = other process mapping
+Content of the Vec = local process mapping

 Delivery procedure:

 - iter over event version vector:
-  - for each replicaidx, replace it with the value at this index in the matrix
+  - for each replica_idx, replace it with the value at this index in the matrix

-### Draft

-batch = vec event, chaque event a un diff de resolver

-Batch de alice = vec<event tel que vu depuis alice> + id + diff de resolver (pairs de string - id) Bob cache un cache qui fait correspondre les indices de alice à ses indices

-contenu du vec que bob a dans son cache pour alice = indices de bob, et les indices du vec c'est les indices d'alice -> replica idx d'alice vers replicaidx de bob

-on iter sur la version de l'event et pour chaque replica idx, on le remplace par la valeur à cette indice là dans le tableau.

 ## The Event Graph